1. First Steps

 Log entries

 In the logbook you capture status entries with one tap: departed, sails set, motorsailing, anchoring, moored and more – each with position, course, speed and an optional note.
+On motor yachts, since version 1.3 the speed stages Cruising speed, ECO mode, Manoeuvring and Drifting replace the sail manoeuvres – engine hours, consumption and range keep calculating correctly.
 For every entry the app automatically fetches the current weather (wind, direction, waves) and the place name.
 Enter fuel stops as refuelling – keeping the fuel calculation up to date.

 Automatic tracking